rspx/MinEmu/README.md

 - Click on memory bank to open it in memory view
 - Right click on any device to delete it
 - Click on the line number to add a breakpoint
+- Create processor with the same id as existing to set the speed without console

 ### Suported instructions
 - `print` - full support